Professional advisers appointed on £100m project to build Europe’s tallest observation wheel on Newcastle quayside

 World Wheel Company has appointed nine professional services advisers located in the North East and Yorkshire to help deliver Europe’s tallest observation wheel on Newcastle Quayside.

-In addition, the proposed development will see the creation of a new destination food and beverage experience for Newcastle, a world-leading visitor attraction, a family entertainment centre and a multi-purpose play and sports complex, with covered five-a-side pitches and tennis courts, as well as a state-of-the-art virtual golf club.
+In addition, the proposed development will see the creation of a new destination food and beverage experience for Newcastle, a family entertainment centre and a multi-purpose play and sports complex, with covered five-a-side pitches and tennis courts, as well as a state-of-the-art virtual golf club.

 These will all be located adjacent to The Whey Aye and the development will cover 344,500 sq ft (32,000 sq m) in total.

 The Newcastle-headquartered businesses appointed to advise are brand strategy and marketing communications agency SHA, commercial law firm Muckle, international design practice Ryder Architecture and retail property consultants @Retail.

 The business banking arm of Barclays Bank, Leeds-based public relations, content and social media agency Brand8 PR, geotechnical and environmental consultancy Golder, national planning and development consultancy Lichfields and international transport planning group Systra complete the project team.

 Phil Lynagh, chief executive officer of World Wheel Company’s Newcastle operation, said: “We believe we have assembled the strongest possible team of professional advisers to help us deliver our proposed development.